eoinkelly/notes/rails/raw-sql/index.src.md

 1. Verify that you cannot achieve the outcomes you need with just normal ActiveRecord queries and you do actually need to write raw SQL.
 1. Write the SQL query you want to use.
 1. Choose how to embed data values into your SQL (if required).
-Options are:
-    1. Use bound parameters using the separate PARSE and BIND steps in the Postgres wire protocol
-    1. Escape the values yourself and interpolate them directly into the query string
-    1. Use SQL bound parameters by wrapping your SQL in PREPARE...EXECUTE
 2. Decide where to store the query, one of:
-   1. A _query object_ e.g. `app/queries/quarterly_report_query.rb` or `app/services/quarterly_report_query.rb`
+   1. A PORO _query object_ e.g. `app/queries/quarterly_report_query.rb` or `app/services/quarterly_report_query.rb`
-   2. A _database view_
+   2. A _database view_ (optionally a _materialised database view_)
-   3. A _materialised database view_
-3. If it should live in a query object, choose how much memory copying you are ok with.
+3. If the query will live in a query object, choose how much memory copying you are ok with.
 Options are:
     * I **need** absolutely minimal memory copying so need lower level APIs
         * Decide whether you need to use a CURSOR to manage memory usage of the results
     * Some data copying is ok